Victoria County Court Records

 Key details about criminal records access:

-- Police reports are not available through the county clerk or district clerk.
-They must be obtained from the law enforcement agency that generated the report (e.g., the Victoria Police Department or the Victoria County Sheriff’s Office).
+• Police reports are not available through the county clerk or district clerk.
+You'll need to contact the law enforcement agency that generated the report — such as the Victoria Police Department or the Victoria County Sheriff's Office.

-- Court-appointed attorneys for indigent defendants are coordinated through the Victoria County Pre-Trial Services office.
-Individuals who cannot afford counsel may request a court-appointed attorney by contacting the Indigent Defense Coordinator, Nora Kucera, at (361) 580-5746, or by making the request at the judge’s hearing.
+• Court-appointed attorneys for indigent defendants are coordinated through the Victoria County Pre-Trial Services office.
+Those who cannot afford counsel may request a court-appointed attorney by contacting Indigent Defense Coordinator Nora Kucera at (361) 580-5746, or by making the request at the judge's hearing.

 Criminal trial procedures at the county courts at law:

 Jury trials require a scheduling order and a mandatory pre-trial hearing.
 All pre-trial motions, including motions in limine, must be filed no later than seven days before the pre-trial hearing.
-Once a case is announced “ready”, plea bargains are no longer accepted.
-Continuance requests must be filed by motion before the pre-trial deadline—requests made on the day of the hearing or submitted by fax will not be considered.
+Once a case is announced ready, plea bargains are no longer accepted.
+Continuance requests must be filed by motion before the pre-trial deadline — requests made the day of the hearing or submitted by fax will not be considered.

 Compensation for court-appointed attorneys in misdemeanor cases is set at a flat rate of $250 per case or $75 per hour, with vouchers submitted through the TechShare system.